 Ideally, you want an area with regulated temperature, like a pantry, because temperature changes can cause separation and expansion of the milk in the tin.

-However, a cupboard that’s not near the oven or stove should do the trick.
+However, a cabinet that’s not close to the oven or stove should work well.

 Once you’ve opened your condensed milk, it’s a whole different ball game.

 Now, you should stream your sweetened condensed milk just like any other dairy product.
 Transfer to an airtight container and store it in your refrigerator.

 Don’t store your milk in an unsealed can, as the can is likely to start rusting, and your milk will absorb odors from the fridge.

 The same storage methods go for any desserts you make with condensed milk.
 Play it safe and store them in an airtight container in the refrigerator.

 Want to play the long game and freeze your sweetened condensed milk?

 Don’t freeze unopened cans of sweetened condensed milk.
 This can expand the volume of the milk and make your can leak or explode.